-A popular pick on Amazon, the Sloggers Rain and Garden is a great choice for those wanting a basic rain boot with (surprisingly) good traction capabilities.
+A popular pick on Amazon, the Sloggers Rain and Garden is a great choice for those wanting a basic rain boot with fair traction capabilities.
 Available in a large variety of fun prints and colors, Sloggers is a USA company founded back in 1948.
 While not as comfortable as some of the other boots we tested, it's no-lining design is great for those warmer days in the garden.
-Make sure to purchase one of the models with a nylon lip along the collar.
-Otherwise, the shaft may be too abrasive against your calves.
-For a different and taller mid-calf style, consider the Best Buy Award winner, the Kamik Heidi, which offers better performance across the board and only costs a bit more.
+Just make sure to purchase a model with a nylon lip along the collar.
+Otherwise, the shaft may be too abrasive.
+This competitor is very minimal and one of the more traditional in the fleet we tested.

 Sloggers Rain and Garden Review